 ADOH will require evidence that the building plans have been submitted to the local jurisdiction by December 31st of the calendar year of the 9% tax credit awards.
-ADOH will require written evidence of submittal to the local jurisdiction along with written confirmation from the local jurisdiction that they received the plans - email confirmations, stamped building plans, and building permits may suffice.
+ADOH will require written evidence of submittal to the local jurisdiction along with written confirmation from the local jurisdiction that they received the plans.
 In the event the Applicant does not meet this deadline, a late fee will be assessed until the evidence of plan submittal is received.
 Tribal projects not required to submit building plans to a local jurisdiction should submit evidence of completion of the bid set.